Update November 2019:

 We hope you enjoy wearing and decorating with these unique creations.

-* Until later, but it’s awesome.
+* Until later, but it’s awesome, and we feel flattered.
 That’s how art works.